1214658495/my-wiki-test/docs/3_5_PANDA/Application/PANDA_Application.md

 # PANDA Serial PG2 Application

+## 1. Device Connection and Startup
+### 1.1 Device Connection
+Connect the SENSING Camera to the cam1 interface of the PANDA Serial PG2 using the USB 3.0 cable, then connect to your PC as illustrated in the connection diagram.
+Use the SensingCaptureV3 software tool to display camera images and perform camera upgrades.
 <div style={{textAlign: 'center', marginBottom: '2rem'}}>
   <img src="https://raw.githubusercontent.com/1214658495/myWikiFiles/main/Data_collection/3_5_PANDA/PANDA_Application.png" alt="PANDA_Application" style={{maxWidth: '100%', height:'auto'}} />
   <p style={{fontSize: '0.9em', marginTop: '0.5rem', color: 'var(--ifm-color-gray-700)'}}>